thremulation-station/thremulation-station/README.md

 ## Quick Start

-This is just a down and dirty to make things alive, if you actually want to operate the stack, please visit the documentation at the [project website](https://docs.thremulation.io).
+This is just a down and dirty to make things alive, if you actually want to operate the stack, please visit the [documentation website](https://docs.thremulation.io).

 <details>
   <summary>macOS Quickstart (with Homebrew and Vagrant)</summary>